Minimonks/GF_Assignment_Project/README.md

 7. run the venv, and in terminal type in “flask shell“, followed by “db.create_all”.
 This should create all the tables (specified within models.py) required for the project.
 (Backup SQL create commands have been added to the file).

+8. The flask project should now be executable, in which you can start entering data via the UI.

-8. Inserting sample data should be simple, with SQL INSERT scripts listed within the document also.
-Although it is suggested you enter your own sample data using the UI from scratch.
+9. Inserting data should be simple, however there are SQL INSERT scripts listed within the document as a fallback (Sample data).

 ------------------------------------- Application Architecture & Common Code Explained -------------------------------------